Enesozd1/watchdog-file-processor/README.md

 ```
 ## Configuration Parameters

-* watch_path -Path to the folder that will be monitored for incoming files.
+* watch_path -> Path to the folder that will be monitored for incoming files.
 Can be an absolute path or a path relative to the project root.
-* processed_path -Destination folder where processed files will be moved.If the path is relative, it will be resolved relative to the project root.
+* processed_path -> Destination folder where processed files will be moved.If the path is relative, it will be resolved relative to the project root.
-* dry_run -When set to true, no files or folders are created or moved.
+* dry_run -> When set to true, no files or folders are created or moved.
 All actions are logged as "would do" operations.
-* recursive -When true, subfolders inside the watched directory are also monitored.
+* recursive -> When true, subfolders inside the watched directory are also monitored.
 When false, only the top-level folder is watched.
-* log_file -Path to the log file where all activity is recorded.
+* log_file -> Path to the log file where all activity is recorded.
-* log_level -Logging verbosity level.
+* log_level -> Logging verbosity level.
 Common values are: INFO, WARNING, ERROR, DEBUG

 ## How to Run
 - Create and activate a virtual environment (recommended)